Massacre at Sand Creek (Playhouse 90)

 "Massacre at Sand Creek" was an American television film broadcast on December 27, 1956, as part of the CBS television series, Playhouse 90.
 It was the 13th episode of the first season.

 Plot

-The film tells a story of the Sand Creek massacre, an 1864 massacre of Cheyenne and Arapaho people by the U.S. Army.
+The film tells the story of the Sand Creek massacre, an 1864 massacre of Cheyenne and Arapaho people by the U.S. Army during the American Indian Wars.